graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2025-09/papers/2025-09-29-soft-tokens-hard-truths.md

 In **Soft Tokens, Hard Truths**, the authors propose a simple and scalable method to implement continuous thoughts which integrates with RL training schemes.
-They use this to explore difference configurations of "soft" continious tokens and "hard" sampled tokens in both training and inference.
+They use this to explore different configurations of "soft" continuous tokens and "hard" sampled tokens in both training and inference.

 <img src="{{ page.image_dir | append: 'schematic.png' | relative_url }}" alt="Soft Tokens schematic for generating with hard, soft, or fuzzy tokens">